codelibs/fess-docs/en/setup.rst

 Run |Fess| Server
 ------------------

-In case of Windows environment, double-click the fess.bat file in the bin folder to start |Fess| .
+For Windows environment, double-click the fess.bat file in the bin folder to start |Fess|.

-In case of Unix environments, run fess to start |Fess| .
+For Unix environments, run fess to start |Fess|.

 ::